-A prolapsed cervical disc is another name for a herniated, or ruptured, disc in the neck or upper back.
-It occurs among the seven top-most vertebrae of the spine, known as the cervical vertebrae (abbreviated C1-C7).
-Although disc herniation is more common in the lower back, the C4-C7 levels of the cervical spine also are vulnerable to disc prolapse as the body ages.
+A prolapsed cervical disc in the neck region of the spine refers to the early-stage of a herniated disc, where the outer wall has not fully ruptured.
+It occurs among the seven uppermost vertebrae of the spine, which are abbreviated C1 to C7.
+Although a prolapsed cervical disc is more common in the lower back, the C4 to C7 levels of the cervical spine are also vulnerable to disc prolapse as the body ages.

-A herniated or prolapsed disc can occur because of a traumatic injury, but is more commonly the result of typical changes that occur in the body as we age.
-As the water content in intervertebral discs begins to diminish through the years, discs lose their elasticity.
-Everyday back and neck movements can squeeze a brittle disc, which forces the disc’s gel-like nucleus against the sides of the disc’s fibrous outer wall.
-Eventually, the wall tears or splits, and nucleus material extrudes into the spinal canal.
+A prolapsed disc can occur due to traumatic injury or from degenerative changes that occur in the body as we age.
+As the water content in spinal discs begins to diminish throughout the years, discs lose their elasticity.
+Everyday neck and back movements can squeeze a brittle disc, which forces the disc’s gel-like nucleus against the sides of the disc’s tough outer wall.
+Eventually, the wall can tear, causing the inner material to be pushed into the spinal canal.

-When this happens, there is a chance extruded disc material might irritate, or impinge, an adjacent nerve root or the spinal cord.
-This isn’t always the case with a prolapsed cervical disc, but when nerve irritation occurs within the cervical spine (or neck), it can cause pain, tingling, sensation loss, and muscle weakness throughout the upper body, arms, and hands.
-The location of the impinged nerve root determines the site where prolapsed disc symptoms are experienced.
+When this happens, there is a chance that the disc material that was pushed out can compress an adjacent nerve root or the spinal cord.
+This isn’t always the case with a prolapsed cervical disc, but when nerve irritation occurs within the cervical spine, it can cause a bowel or bladder dysfunction as well as pain, tingling, numbness and muscle weakness.
+The location of nerve compression determines the location where prolapsed disc symptoms are experienced.

 A prolapsed cervical disc can produce symptoms in the following areas of the body: